mfurla/NanOlympicsMod/README.md

 --threshold                                              Set of thresholds to use for the filtering of m6A sites (choose between 'default' and 'relaxed')
 --peaksfile                                              Path to bed file with set of m6A gold-standard peaks
 ```

+## Citation

+If this tool is useful for your work, please consider citing our [manuscript](https://academic.oup.com/bib/article/25/2/bbae001/7590315).

+Maestri S, Furlan M, Mulroney L, et al. Benchmarking of computational methods for m6A profiling with Nanopore direct RNA sequencing.
+Brief Bioinform.
+2024;25(2):bbae001. doi:10.1093/bib/bbae001